 Practical application in the clinical setting of nursing theory and skills taught in previous nursing courses and introduced in NUR 130 and NUR 137.
 Practicum focuses on nursing care to a variety patients across the lifespan.
-Prerequisite: Admission into the nursing program

-This course provides for the practice of nursing skills in a controlled setting in order to gain proficiency for delivery of nursing care in the clinical setting (NUR 111).
+Prerequisite: NUTR& 101 with 2.0 G.P.A or above.
+NUR135 Nursing Skills Laboratory1(0/22)This course provides for the practice of nursing skills in a controlled setting in order to gain proficiency for delivery of nursing care in the clinical setting (NUR 111).
 The content is based on theoretical nursing knowledge taught in NUR 110.
-Prerequisite: Admission into the nursing program
+Prerequisite: Admission into the Level I ADN Program

-This course provides for the practice of nursing skills in a controlled setting in order to gain proficiency for delivery of nursing care in the clinical setting (NUR 121).
+NUR136Nursing Skills Laboratory1(0/22)This course provides for the practice of nursing skills in a controlled setting in order to gain proficiency for delivery of nursing care in the clinical setting (NUR 121).
 The content is based on theoretical nursing knowledge taught in NUR 120.
-Prerequisite: Admission into the nursing program
+Prerequisite: BIOI&260 with a 2.0 G.P.A or above

-This course provides for the practice of nursing skills in a controlled setting in order to gain proficiency for delivery of nursing care in the clinical setting (NUR 131).
+NUR137Nursing Skills Laboratory1(0/22)This course provides for the practice of nursing skills in a controlled setting in order to gain proficiency for delivery of nursing care in the clinical setting (NUR 131).
 The content is based on theoretical nursing knowledge taught in NUR 130.
-Prerequisite: Admission into the nursing program

-NUR 140 PN Completion/Transition 4 (44/0)
+Prerequisite: NUTR&101 with a 2.0 G.P.A or above

-Theoretical nursing knowledge focuses on selected health conditions pertinent to medical and surgical patients.
-Includes legal and professional considerations and is the completion course for students transitioning into the Practical Nurse Setting.
+NUR140PN Completion/Transition4(44/0)Theoretical nursing knowledge focuses on selected health conditions pertinent to medical and surgical patients.Includes legal and professional considerations and is the completion course for students transitioning into the Practical Nurse Setting.
 Transition course for Licensed PNs entering the ADN program and is optional for other ADN students.
 Prerequisite: Admission into the nursing program and PSYC& 100 with a grade of 2.0 or higher or current LPN licensure and permission of program director Corequisite: NUR 141

-NUR 141 PN Completion/Transition Practicum
+NUR 141 PN Completion/Transition Practicum 8 (0/176)

 Practical application in the clinical setting of nursing theory and skills taught in previous nursing courses and introduced in NUR 140.
 Practicum focuses on nursing care to a variety of medical, surgical, and psychiatric patients.
-Prerequisite: Admission into the nursing program
+Prerequisite: PSYC&100 with a 2.0 G.P.A or current LPN licensure and permission of program director.COREQUISITES: NUR 140